 If in doubt - PHONE THE SCHOOL.

-If you do not attend an exam without a valid reason, you will be charged for that exam.
+If you do not attend an exam without a valid reason, you will be charged for that exam and the exam board will give you a zero mark.

 Q. What is an Appeal for Special Consideration?